 Enjoy natural spectacles and colourful festivals with our seven sun-drenched picks

-July is peak holiday season, but some calendar events are just too good to miss – like witnessing the Highland Games in the Outer Hebrides, or the explosion of Nantes’ art scene onto its cobbled streets.
+July is peak holiday season, but some calendar events are just too good to miss – like witnessing the Highland Games in the Outer Hebrides, or Biarritz’s summertime evening art markets.

-Long, sunny days also bring festival season to coastal Canada.
-Or, time it right for one of the world’s greatest wildlife phenomena in Kenya.
+Further afield, you could also time it right for one of the world’s greatest wildlife phenomena in Kenya.

 From the Welsh coast to East Africa, these are our top getaways.
-We’ve found cheap July holiday options to destinations with fewer tourists, along with our picks for either chasing, or escaping, the peak summer heat.
+We’ve found cheap July holiday options, along with our picks for either chasing, or escaping, the peak summer heat.

 Best places to visit in July